-Item registration of plant is continuing until 1 January 2020 as if under the former Occupational Health and Safety Regulation 2001, except for passenger ropeways and water slides which are not registrable under Work Health and Safety (WHS) laws.
+Item registration of plant is continuing as if under the former Occupational Health and Safety Regulation 2001 until 1 January 2020, except for passenger ropeways and water slides (refer to clause 702A of the WHS Regulation 2017).

-- Hazard Level C pressure vessels that are listed in Australian Standard AS 4343 as not requiring routine internal inspections, and
+- hazard Level C pressure vessels that are listed in Australian Standard AS 3788 as not requiring routine internal inspections, and

 Additional requirements for amusement devices